What happens if the rebuildingsociety.com platform stops operating?

 Risks to the Plan

-In developing this plan we’ve engaged extensively with our senior management team, board and external advisors about the effectiveness and suitability of the plan.
-However, there always is the risk that assumptions made in the development of the plan do not suit the particular circumstances presented at the time of needing to act on the plan.
+In developing this plan we’ve engaged extensively with our senior management team, board and external advisors regarding the effectiveness and suitability of the plan.
+However, there is always the risk that assumptions made in the development of the plan do not suit the particular circumstances presented at the time of needing to act on the plan.

 Potential risks to the plan may include: